-The transformation of tactical intelligence to become cyberspace-centric is already underway.
-The United States' enemies have been targeting its forces based on social media posts after operational security lapses since at least 2007.
-For its part, the U.S. Armed Forces have bombed terrorists who made the mistake of posting selfies that revealed their locations.
-As the number of networked devices and the frequency with which people use them to intentionally or unintentionally broadcast information continues to increase, the utility of existing cyber data streams to identify the location of anything, whether a consumer or an armored fighting vehicle, will also continue to increase.
-Eventually, cyberspace and the broader information environment will almost certainly become the United States' main source of intelligence, including tactical intelligence about the location and disposition of enemy forces.
-While U.S. forces will still use traditional information collection assets to pinpoint the locations of enemy units and fix them, they will also increasingly rely on cyberspace information to determine where to aim those sensors in the first place.
-After all, there is no need to patrol an entire province hunting for an enemy tank column when someone tweets a selfie that shows the tanks in the background or when a tank column's movement along a highway causes a massive disruption in well-established civilian traffic patterns that can be easily identified in traffic data collected by cell phone navigation applications.
+The transformation of tactical intelligence to become cyberspace-centric is already underway.3 The United States' enemies have been targeting its forces based on social media posts after operational security lapses since at least 2007.4 For its part, the U.S. Armed Forces have bombed terrorists who made the mistake of posting selfies that revealed their locations.5 As the number of networked devices and the frequency with which people use them to intentionally or unintentionally broadcast information continues to increase, the utility of existing cyber data streams to identify the location of anything, whether a consumer or an armored fighting vehicle, will also continue to increase.6 Eventually, cyberspace and the broader information environment will

+Capt.
+T. S. Allen,

+U.S. Army, is a military